-Dr. Franziska Hoche (M.D.), a postdoctoral young investigator and highly trained pediatric neurology resident who has joined us in 2012 having received cerebellar research scholarships of the German Neuropediatric Society and the Dr. Senckenberg’ Society Frankfurt.
+Dr. Franziska Hoche (M.D.), a postdoctoral investigator and pediatric neurology resident joined the lab in 2012 having received cerebellar research scholarships from the German Neuropediatric Society and the Dr. Senckenberg’ Society Frankfurt.

 Dr. Hoche received her M.D. at the Goethe – University in Frankfurt, Germany, where she finished her doctoral thesis on neurodegeneration of auditory brainstem nuclei and fibre tracts in Spinocerebellar Ataxia Type 2, Type 3 and Type 7 (SCA2, SCA3, SCA7) at the lab of Professor Udo Rüb and Professor Horst Werner Korf at the Dr. Senckenberg’ Institute of Chronomedicine.

 Her research focuses on the understanding of influences and contributors to motor and cognitive dysfunctions in cerebellar disorders of childhood and adulthood.
 She uses both tools of classic clinical neurology, developmental psychology, neuropsychology and cognitive neuroscience as well as neuroimaging techniques to search for interactions, concepts, maps and analogies of how cognition and behavior are affected in children and adults with cerebellar diseases.

 Dr. Hoche has a special interest in the neurodegenerative and cognitive pattern of a hereditary cerebellar diseases of childhood and she is one of few international physician scientist experts in the neurocognitive profile of Ataxia-telangiectasia (AT).